 Choosing the Right Flowers

-There are many flowers which are commonly sent for funerals and memorial services.
+There are many flowers that are commonly sent for funerals and memorial services.
 Of course, if you are aware of the deceased’s personal preferences, feel free to include some of those as well, within reason (a lot of bright colors might seem inappropriate to those who don’t know the connection).

 Here are some suggestions for condolence flowers: